v-yadli/search/README.md

 #Usage#
 usage: search [command] file
 - If command is not specified, the default program will be called.
-- In the file list, press enter to select, arrow keys to navigate, q/ESC to quit.
+- In the file list, press enter to select, arrow keys to navigate, page up/down to scroll whole pages, q/ESC to quit.

 #Example#
 - Well, time to work on the crappy thesis: ``search cd draft``